 A fascinating seaside discovery

 Since 2011 Kristinestad is a Cittaslow town.
 Municipalities which join the association are motivated by curios people of a recovered time, where man is still protagonist of the slow and healthy succession of seasons , respectful of citizens’ health , the authenticity of products and good food, rich of fascinating craft traditions of valuable works of art, squares, theatres, shops, cafés, restaurants, places of the spirit and unspoiled landscapes, respect of traditions through the joy of a slow and quiet living.
-The Cittaslow network consists in 2015 of 190 towns in 30 countries. www.cittaslow.org and www.cittaslow.com .
+The Cittaslow network consists of 260+ towns in 30 countries.
+Read more at www.cittaslow.org and www.cittaslow.com .

 A safe holiday environment by the sea